George Madison: Political career

 Governor Isaac Shelby appointed Madison as Auditor of Public Accounts on March 7, 1796.
 He served in this capacity in state government for twenty years.
 He never sought a higher office but 19th-century historian Lewis Collins said that "there was no office within the gift of the people which he could not have easily attained, without the slightest solicitation."
 In 1800, Madison was appointed as a trustee of the Kentucky Seminary in Franklin County.
 On December 5, 1806, he served on a grand jury in the case of Aaron Burr's conduct; they did not find grounds for treason charges.
 Madison was appointed director of the Bank of Kentucky later that year.

 During the War of 1812, Governor Shelby called for volunteers to serve in the Army of the Northwest.
 Colonel John Allen raised a regiment, and Madison was commissioned as his second-in-command.
 The regiment, known as the 1st Rifle Regiment of Kentucky Volunteers, fought under James Winchester at the Battle of Frenchtown.
-Winchester was captured by General Henry Procter, but about four hundred men under Madison repelled several charges by the British.
-Madison's men believed they had won the victory when they observed a white flag in the midst of the British force, but the flag was being waved by Winchester as an order for Madison's force to surrender.
+Winchester was captured by General Henry Procter, but about four hundred men under Madison repelled several charges by British troops.
+Madison's men believed they had won when they observed a white flag in the midst of the British force, but discovered the flag was being waved by Winchester as an order for Madison's force to surrender.

 When Madison discovered that Winchester was waving the flag, he refused the order to surrender on grounds that, as a prisoner, Winchester had no authority to issue it.
-Proctor demanded Madison's unconditional surrender, but Madison insisted that the terms of surrender include Proctor's protection of the American prisoners from the Indian allies of the British.
-Proctor initially balked at anything but an unconditional surrender, but after Madison's promise that the Americans would "sell their lives as dearly as possible", Proctor acquiesced.
+Procter demanded Madison's unconditional surrender, but Madison insisted that the terms of surrender include Procter's protection of the American prisoners from the Indian allies of the British.
+Procter initially balked at anything but an unconditional surrender, but after Madison's promise that the Americans would "sell their lives as dearly as possible", Procter acquiesced.

-Proctor had taken as many prisoners as he had soldiers, and had little power to enforce the terms he had agreed to.
+Procter had taken as many prisoners as he had soldiers, and had little power to enforce the terms he had agreed to.
 The American non-commissioned officers were paroled to return home.
 Madison and the other officers were taken to Fort Malden, then on to a prison in Quebec.
 The American wounded who could not march were left under the care of American physicians.
 Shortly after the battle, the Indians looted the American provisions, which included a large quantity of whiskey.
-Drunk and violent, they slaughtered many of the American wounded in what became known as the Massacre of the River Raisin.
+Drunk and violent, they slaughtered many of the American wounded in what became known as the River Raisin Massacre.

 Madison was freed from prison a year after his capture, as part of a prisoner exchange.
 He returned to Kentucky following his release and was honored at a public dinner on September 6, 1814.
 In 1816, he resigned as auditor of public accounts due to failing health.
 But, submitting to public demand, he became a candidate for governor later that year.
 James Johnson, the other candidate for office, withdrew from the race due to Madison's popularity, thus the latter was elected without opposition.